Above Ground Pool Opening & Start-Up Tips

 If the pump fails to start, check that the power supply is good and the GFCI outlet is not tripped.
 Next, check that the shaft and impeller spin freely.
 Often, a thin layer of rust can build up inside the motor, which can be broken up by manually turning the shaft back and forth.

-DIY TIP: Having trouble with your pump, filter, or pool cleaner?
+DIY TIP: Having trouble with your above ground pool pump, filter, or pool cleaner?
 Just bring it to your local Leslie’s store.
 Our knowledgeable pool service technicians can quickly troubleshoot and repair the problem for free.
 The only thing you’ll pay for are the parts needed for the repair.

 5. Clean the Pool